-The dryer does not heat when the Cycle Control Knob is set in the Air cycle.
-This cycle can be used to fluff or air dry bedding, plastic tablecloths, foam pillows, sneakers, etc.
+The dryer does not heat when the Cycle Control Knob is set in the Fluff Air cycle.
+This cycle can be used to fluff or air dry bedding, plastic tablecloths, foam rubber pillows, stuffed toys, sneakers, etc.

-- Turn the Cycle Control Knob to the number of minutes you want in the Air cycle.
-(Cycle is unheated.)
-Refer to the chart on page 9 for suggested times. - 2.
+- Turn the Cycle Control Knob to the number of minutes you want in the Fluff Air cycle.
+(No temperature needs to be selected; cycle is unheated.)
+Refer to the chart below for suggested times. - 2.
 Push the Start Button.